-The Chief Executive Officer and Deputy Chief Executive Officer are empowered to invest all surplus funds in accordance with the Local Government Act and Financial Management Regulations in an authorised institution.
+The Chief Executive Officer and Executive Manager of Financial Services are empowered to invest all surplus funds in accordance with the Local Government Act and Financial Management Regulations in an authorised institution.

 Preferred Institutions include Bendigo Bank, Home Building Society, Commonwealth Bank, Bankwest, Westpac and the ANZ Bank; but the decision will be determined subject to offered interest rates, terms and conditions and requirements for cash flow.